 While Treecorp were working their magic, a working bee was also taking place.
 The church and hall have been washed clean, grasses have been mown and whipper-snipped and new plants have been placed around the grounds.
 The end result is well and truly worthwhile.
 Thanks to all who were involved over the last two days and made MMUC “the best church on the Central Coast”.

-Next job on the “To Do List” is the tiling of the toilets.
-Watch this space!
+Next job on the “To Do List” was the tiling of the toilets.
+John has done a fantastic job.
+Thank you so much, John.

 To see how the renovation work has progressed from 2015, look at the following links: